 Advantages and disadvantages of offshore banking

-International banking facilities tend to offer great flexibility so that those who need access to their money or to international financing can do so more quickly and easily than would be possible with domestic arrangements.
+International banking facilities tend to offer great flexibility; those who need access to their money or to international financing can do so more quickly and easily than would be possible with domestic arrangements.

-Offshore banks may also offer services that are unavailable from domestic banks, such as anonymous bank accounts.
+Offshore banking in Belgium may also offer services that are unavailable from domestic banks, such as anonymous bank accounts.

-Deposits held abroad tend to be larger as a rule – one of the reasons banks often offer higher rates to deposit holders.
+Deposits held abroad tend to be larger as a rule; this is one of the reasons banks often offer higher rates to deposit holders.
 Also, interest is generally paid gross, without tax being deducted.
 This can of benefit to individuals who do not pay tax until filing a tax return.

 General perception of offshore banking

-Offshore banking has developed a somewhat unsavoury reputation among the general public due to its secrecy.
-There is a perception – deserved in some cases – that offshore customers hide their income and wealth from tax authorities and that banks facilitate the process.
+Offshore banking in Belgium has a somewhat unsavory reputation among the general public due to its secrecy.
+There is a perception that offshore customers hide their income and wealth from tax authorities and that banks facilitate this.
 This has included tax evasion as well as money laundering.

-In 2009 Belgium was one of a number of countries included in an OECD list of ‘grey’ countries, indicating that progress needed to be made on transparency and exchange of tax information.
-The list also included Switzerland, Austria and Luxembourg.
+In 2009, Belgium was on an OECD list of ‘grey’ countries, indicating that progress was necessary on taxation transparency.
+The list also included Switzerland, Austria, and Luxembourg.
 Since then, these countries have moved from ‘grey’ to ‘white’.

-Along with the other EU member states, Belgium has signed up to the EU Savings Tax Directive 2005, which automatically exchanges information about EU citizens with accounts who are living in another EU country.
+Along with the other EU member states, Belgium signed the EU Savings Tax Directive 2005.
+This automatically exchanges information about EU citizens with accounts who are living in another EU country.